AlexanderMesa/Travel-Project/README.md

 # Travel-Project
 Enter a starting destination and a final destination, and you will get price information for flights and hotels.
 You can input cities or airports.
-It can even find your location for you.
+It uses a Google Maps API to get the latitudinal and longitudinal coordinates based on a city or place.
+It also uses Amadeus API to find the nearest airport and hotel costs based on the coordinates and check in/out dates.
-You can log in or out with your email.
+You can log in or out with your email thanks to Firebase Authentication.

 My Responsibilities: